In this article, we are studying the fundamentals of Electric Fuse. It is switchgear protection equipment that we use

 Do you want to know more fuse types?
 Check this electrical fuse classification diagram.

-The high voltage type fuse is used in the circuit having voltage range up to 66 kV.
-The low voltage type fuse is used in the circuit having range up to 400V.
+The high voltage type fuse is used in the circuit having a voltage range up to 66 kV.
+The low voltage type fuse is used in the circuit having a range up to 400V.

-These different types of fuses design with a specific perspective, current, and voltage rating capacity.
+These different types of fuses are designed with a specific perspective, current, and voltage rating capacity.

 You can get these types of fuse easily in a market.
 They don’t have much cost.